Elektrobit/elos/src/plugins/storagebackends/jsonbackend/index.rst

 using the ``O_SYNC`` and ``O_DIRECT`` options.

 The first logger additionally uses variables for its logs name, as well as log rotation.
-The ``%*%`` macros get replaced by following values: -
+The ``%*%`` macros get replaced by following values:

+host:
+   the host machines hardware id as registered by safu
+date:
+   the time/date of creation of the file.
+count:
-host: the host machines name as registered by safu - date: the date of creation of the file - count: a counter numbering files with, besides the counter, exactly the same filename.
+   a counter numbering files with, besides the counter, exactly the same filename.

+   count can only be used in the name of the log file not the directory/path to it.

 The DateFormat field, which the first logger has defined is an optional field that defines the format of the date which replaces ``%date%``.